What You’ll Need to Know About How to Score in Bull Riding

 When scoring a bull ride, judges look for a bull’s style of movement, overall agility, and the speed of its moves.
 In general, bulls have more raw power – and a totally different style of movement – when compared to bucking horses.
 They’re more likely to spin in tight, quick circles, which makes it crucial for cowboys to be balanced during their rides.
 Judges also look for constant control and rhythm in the rider as he tries to match his movements with the bull.

 For points to be awarded, the rider must stay mounted to the bull for a minimum of eight seconds, and he is scored only for his actions during those eight seconds.
 (This is one reason why, as soon as that buzzer sounds, bull riders hit the dirt!)
 If the rider touches the bull, the rope, or himself with his free arm, he’ll be disqualified.
 However, in some instances, if the rider’s score is very low due to a bull’s poor performance, such as the bull stumbling or running into a fence, the judges may offer the rider the option of a re-ride.
 Giving up his original score, the rider will wait until all other riders have had their turn, and then rides again.
 While this may seem great for the rider to get a second shot, he risks being bucked off and receiving a “no score.”
-You can see this exciting event in action by joining us for 142nd Silver Spurs Rodeo and 8th Monster Bulls in February!
+You can see this exciting event in action by joining us for February, June and October rodeo events!